dandi/dandi-archive/doc/design/blob-uuid-1.md

 5. CLI uploads to presigned URLs, and for each part checks ETag on return.
 Any part upload failure can be retried without involving API.
 6. `/uploads/complete/`: CLI sends parts info to API, API responds with presigned completion URL
 7. CLI completes upload and checks final ETag.
 Mismatch aborts the upload.
+8. CLI `/uploads/validate` <-- `uploads:upload_id` --> `blobs:key`.
+API
-8. API validates the size and that the initially reported ETag matches the actual ETag
+    1. validates the size and that the initially reported ETag matches the actual ETag
-9. Check for collision, since some other task could have finished by this time with the same object
+    2. checks for collision, since some other task could have finished by this time with the same object
-10. API adds key + ETag to AssetBlob table, delete from Upload table
+        1. no collision - adds key + ETag to AssetBlob table, delete from Upload table.
+        2. there is collision - delete key record and file in blob store, will return key of an existing record
-11. API kicks off background process to calculate checksums
+    4. kicks off background process to calculate checksums

 ## Garbage Collection process